 10 Functional Standing Tolerance Activities for Occupational Therapists

-I’ve compiled a list of my favorite occupation-based ideas for when you’re looking to keep your standing tolerance interventions related to your patients’ daily occupations.
+I’ve compiled a list of my favorite occupation-based treatment ideas for when you’re looking to keep your standing tolerance interventions related to your patients’ daily occupations.

 These standing tolerance activities are for any patients that have reduced tolerance to standing, meaning they are unable to stand for their usual amounts of time needed to complete standing ADLs and IADLs.

-All of these can be graded up or down, starting for as short or as long as your patient can tolerate.
-And as always, remember to first ask your patients what occupations they find relevant to keep your treatments client-centered.
+All of these activities can be graded up or down, starting for as short or as long as your patient can tolerate.
+And as always, remember to first ask your patients what occupations they find relevant and enjoy to keep your treatments client-centered.
 Also, be sure to use any required assistive device as needed for safety.

 1. Preparing a Simple Meal or Beverage